What Are The 7 Pillars Of Mindfulness?

 Pillar 3: Beginner’s Mind

-Cultivating a beginner’s mind is one of the 7 pillars of mindfulness, which refers to the state of having an open and receptive attitude towards our experiences.
+Cultivating a beginner’s mind is one of the 7 pillars of mindfulness, which refers to the state of having an open and receptive attitude towards your experiences.

-This means letting go of preconceptions, assumptions, and expectations, and approaching each moment with a sense of curiosity and wonder, as if we were experiencing it for the first time.
+This means letting go of preconceptions, assumptions, and expectations, and approaching each moment with a sense of curiosity and wonder as if you were experiencing it for the first time.

 Examples of Beginner’s Mind in Mindfulness